Module 02: Me voici!

 Tex continues his introductions:

-Tex: Voici Tammy, mon amie, et ses amies Bette et Fiona, c’est-à-dire nos amies.
-Tex: Here is Tammy, my friend, and her friends, Bette and Fiona, that is to say, our friends.
+Sam: Voici Tammy, mon amie, et ses amies Sophie et Fiona, c’est-à-dire nos amies.
+Sam: Here is Tammy, my friend, and her friends, Sophie and Fiona, that is to say, our friends.

 Listen to the dialogue:

-Tammy is talking with Bette: Tex is not my friend any more!
-He competely forgot my present and our anniversary!
+Sam is not my friend any more!
+He completely forgot my present and our anniversary!
 He forgot all his promises.
 What a loser!

 Non-binary options: